julio23my/django_project_started/README.md

 # Django Project Started

-this is a project for for quickly getting started develop in django projects using a basic template of project with commands.
+This is a project for for quickly getting started develop in django projects using a basic template of project with commands.

 ![alt text](https://cdn.swapps.com/uploads/2019/04/django-faster.jpg)